-This page provides an overview of Kubernetes alpha features, and explains how alpha clusters work in Kubernetes Engine.
+This page provides an overview of Kubernetes alpha features, and explains how alpha clusters work in Google Kubernetes Engine.
 To learn how to create an alpha cluster, refer to Creating a Cluster.

 You can experiment with Kubernetes alpha features by creating an alpha cluster.
 Alpha clusters are short-lived clusters that run stable Kubernetes releases with all Kubernetes APIs and features enabled.
 Alpha clusters are designed for advanced users and early adopters to experiment with workloads that take advantage of new features before those features are production-ready.
-You can use Alpha clusters just like normal Kubernetes Engine clusters.
+You can use Alpha clusters just like normal GKE clusters.

 Alpha clusters run the current default version of Kubernetes.
 You can run a

 non-default Kubernetes version by specifying a version at the time of

 creation.
 To learn which Kubernetes versions are available, refer to

 Versioning and Upgrades and Release Notes, or run